Tongue and Lip Ties

 Do I need to do any stretching exercises after the procedure?

-NO stretching exercises will be suggested for your baby following the procedure.
+No stretching exercises are required for your baby following the procedure.

 What follow up is required for my baby?